tahonermann/text_view/README.md

 versions of its dependencies.

 ## Building and installing [gcc]
-[Text_view] is known to build successfully with [gcc] svn revision 234230; the top of trunk as of 2015-03-15.
-The minimum [gcc] svn revision is 234191 as that revision introduced support for the generalized range-based for statement as enhanced by [P0184R0] for C++17.
+[Text_view] requires [gcc] version 6.2.0 or later.
+The following commands can be used to perform a suitable build of the current in-development release of [gcc] on Linux if an installation of [gcc] 6.2.0 or later is not available.

-The following commands can be used to perform a suitable build of [gcc] on Linux.
+If you have an installation of [gcc] 6.2.0 or later available, then there is no need to build [gcc] yourself.

 ```sh
 $ svn co svn://gcc.gnu.org/svn/gcc/trunk gcc-trunk-src